 Lidocaine (an anesthetic) is given intravenously to relieve immediate pain.

-To prevent attacks, doctors may give people antiseizure drugs (such as lamotrigine, topiramate, or gabapentin) or inject drugs to block or stimulate the nerve that supplies the affected eye (optic nerve).
+To prevent attacks, doctors may give people antiseizure medications (such as lamotrigine, topiramate, or gabapentin) or inject agents to block or stimulate the nerve that supplies the affected eye (optic nerve).